 We offer a wide range of scholarships to assist students paying tuition at the College or a four-year institution.
 To accommodate a wide range of students, we offer day, evening and weekend classes on our Main Campus and at our three Regional Centers.
 Online and hybrid courses and degree programs provide even more flexibility when pursuing a college education.

-Businesses and professionals look to our Corporate Solutions unit for specialized services, such as customized workforce training, certification training, professional development workshops and onsite degree programs.
+Businesses and professionals look to Corporate Solutions for specialized services, such as customized workforce training, certification training, professional development workshops and onsite degree programs.
 For those that want to get involved, athletics and campus life initiatives give students learning and leadership experience outside of the classroom.

 - Small class sizes and dedicated faculty create a personalized, supportive atmosphere.